awslabs/s3-connector-for-pytorch/examples/benchmark/README.md

   an S3 bucket.

 Options:
-  -n, --num-samples FLOAT  Number of samples to generate.  [default: 1k] --resolution TEXT        Resolution written in 'widthxheight' format
+  -n, --num-samples FLOAT  Number of samples to generate.
+Can be supplied as
-                           [default: 496x387]
-  --shard-size TEXT        If supplied, the images are grouped into tar files
-                           of the given size.
+                           an IEC or SI prefix.
+Eg: 1k, 2M.
+Note: these are case-sensitive notations. [default: 1k] --resolution TEXT        Resolution written in 'widthxheight' format [default: 496x387] --shard-size TEXT        If supplied, the images are grouped into tar files of the given size.
 Size can be supplied as an IEC or SI prefix.
-Eg: 16Mib, 4Kb, 1Gib.Note: these are case-sensitive notations.
+Eg: 16Mib, 4Kb, 1Gib.
+Note: these are case-sensitive notations.
   --s3-bucket TEXT         S3 Bucket name.
 Note: Ensure the credentials are
                            made available either through environment variables